oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 [@doel_free_2015]

-So this big map-like thing, which represents probability, and continuations, and whatnot, has something to do with the free semiring.
+So possibly covectors represent the free semiring, in some way.

 Another encoding which looks free-ish is one of the efficient implementations of the probability monad: